 Tod Barrett, San Francisco, CA

 My son and I are reopening a restaurant that while not specializing in Bar-b-Que, has it on it's menu and your website has been absolutely wonderful as a source of information.
-I find myself reading and re-reading the various sections, especially on techniques.
+I find myself reading and re-reading the various blockquotes, especially on techniques.